 Note that $T-t\ll 1$ ($T-t$ is an integration step with respect to the temporal variable).
-Thus $q_1\ll q$ (see Table 1 \cite{9}-\cite{24}, \cite{arxiv-4}).
+Thus $q_1\ll q$ (see Table 1 \cite{9}-\cite{24aa}, \cite{arxiv-4}).
 Moreover, the values $\bar C_{j_3j_2j_1}$ do not depend on $T-t.$ This feature is important because we can use a variable integration step $T-t$.
 Coefficients $\bar C_{j_3j_2j_1}$ are calculated once and before the start of the numerical scheme.
-Some examples of exact calculation of coefficients $\bar C_{j_3j_2j_1}$ via DERIVE (computer algebra system) can be found in Table 2 (another tables are presented in \cite{9}-\cite{24}, \cite{arxiv-4})).
+Some examples of exact calculation of coefficients $\bar C_{j_3j_2j_1}$ via Python programming language can be found in Table 2 (the database with 270,000 exactly calculated Fourier--Legendre coefficients was described in \cite{1000}, \cite{1001}).

 According to the notations introduced above, we have